martis42/depend_on_what_you_use/README.md

 There are limitations on what can be automatically fixed due to constrraints of `buildozer`.
 For more details see the doc string of the [apply fixes main function](src/apply_fixes/main.py).

+# Preconditions

+**The code has to be compilable** </br>
+DWYY is not performing a compilation itself.
+It works by statically analyzing the source code and build tree.
+However, non compiling code can contain errors which infringe the assumptions DWYU is based on.
+For example, including header files which do not exist at the expected path.

+**Include paths have to be unambiguous` </br>
+In other words, there shall not be multiple header files in the dependency tree of a target matching an include statement.
+Even if analysing the code works initially, it might break at any time if the ordering of paths in the analysis changes.

 # Supported Platforms